LeanRAG: Knowledge-Graph-Based Generation with Semantic Aggregation and Hierarchical Retrieval: Related Work

 Retrieval-Augmented Generation was introduced as a powerful paradigm to mitigate the intrinsic knowledge limitations of LLMs by grounding them in external information \cite{naiverag}.
 The standard RAG framework operates by retrieving relevant text chunks from a corpus and providing them as context to an LLM for answer generation \cite{wang2024searching}.
 While effective, this approach is fundamentally constrained by the ``chunking dilemma'': small, fine-grained chunks risk losing critical context, whereas larger chunks often introduce significant noise and dilute the LLM's focus \cite{Tonellotto2024ThePOA}.

 Substantial research has been dedicated to overcoming this limitation.
-One line of work focuses on improving the retriever itself, evolving from sparse methods like BM25 \cite{robertson2009probabilistic} to dense retrieval models such as DPR \cite{karpukhin2020dense} and Contriever \cite{izacard2021unsupervised}, which learn to better capture semantic relevance.
-Another direction targets the indexing and organization of the source documents \cite{jiang2023active}.
-Recent advancements have explored creating hierarchical summaries of text chunks, allowing retrieval to occur at multiple levels of granularity.
-For instance, RAPTOR builds a tree of recursively summarized text clusters, enabling retrieval of both fine-grained details and high-level summaries \cite{sarthi2024raptor}.
-Despite these improvements, these methods still largely treat knowledge as a linear sequence or a simple tree of text.
-They do not explicitly model the complex, non-hierarchical relations that often exist between different entities and concepts within a document.
-This limitation hinders their ability to answer complex queries that require reasoning over these intricate connections, motivating the shift towards KG-based RAG methods.
+One line of work improves the retriever itself, evolving from sparse methods like BM25 \cite{robertson2009probabilistic} to dense models such as DPR \cite{karpukhin2020dense} and Contriever \cite{izacard2021unsupervised}, which better capture semantic relevance.
+Another focuses on indexing and organizing source documents \cite{jiang2023active}, with recent methods creating hierarchical summaries of text chunks to enable multi-level retrieval.
+For example, RAPTOR builds a tree of recursively summarized clusters, allowing retrieval of fine-grained details and high-level summaries \cite{sarthi2024raptor}.
+However, these approaches still treat knowledge as linear or simple hierarchical structures and do not explicitly model complex, non-hierarchical relations between entities and concepts, limiting their ability to answer queries requiring reasoning over such connections—motivating KG-based RAG methods.